zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first-from-database.md

 }
 ```

-See that the class was generated, and Data Annotations was created.
+See that the class was generated, and Data Annotations were created.

-Now just use EntityFramework Code First!
+Now just use Entity Framework Code First!